 You may be one of those runners that doesn’t think a run is worth it unless it’s long or far enough.

 Sure, there are times when a long run is necessary if you’re training for a half marathon or marathon, but you don’t have to go for a long run every time.

-Get creative with your training and include shorter, speedier workouts into your schedule.
+Get creative with your training and include short speed workouts into your schedule.

 Find a stretch of flat land or a hill and try one of the following workouts.
 Be sure to do a proper warm up before each workout:

-- Intervals – 4 x 400m at a challenging pace with 1 or 2 minute recovery runs in between.
+- Interval training – 4 x 400m at a challenging pace with 1 or 2 minute recovery runs in between.

 - Hill running – 4 x 100m hill repeats with 1 or 2 minute recovery walks in between.